Contact Us Today! 206-504-2500

 Washington State DUI Laws and Charges

-If you have been charged with a DUI in Washington, it will most likely be classified as a “gross misdemeanor” which means the maximum punishment is 364 days in jail and a $5000.00 fine.
-However, should the DUI cause serious bodily injury or death to another (vehicular assault or vehicular homicide), or if you, the accused, has previously been convicted of vehicular assault or homicide, or if you have four priors within the past 10 years, it will be charged as a Class C Felony DUI.
+In Washington State, separate statutes govern DUI offenses for individuals over the age of 21, and under the age of 21, as well as those holding a Commercial Driver's License (CDL).
+If you have been charged with a first offense DUI in Washington it will most likely be charged as a “gross misdemeanor.”
+The maximum penalty for this is 364 days in jail and a DUI fine of $5,000.
+However, if the DUI incident has caused serious bodily injury or death to another, or if you have a previous conviction of vehicular assault, homicide, or if you have four priors within the past 10 years, it will be charged as a Class C Felony DUI.

-In Washington - including Seattle & Bellevue, under RCW 46.61.502, a person is guilty of DUI if they drove a vehicle:
+Under RCW 46.61.502, a person is guilty of DUI in Washington State if they drove a vehicle:

-2. with a blood THC level of 5 nanograms per millileter within two hours after driving; or
+2. With a blood THC level of 5 nanograms per milliliter within two hours after driving; or

 NOTE: It is a defense, under all three statutes, if you can prove that alcohol or marijuana was consumed after driving but before a chemical test was administered.

-Under Washington DUI statute RCW 46.61.504, a person is guilty of DUI if they have actual physical control of a vehicle:
+Under Washington DUI statute RCW 46.61.504, a person is guilty of DUI in Washington State if they have actual physical control of a vehicle:

 Actual physical control refers to situations where the car is not in motion, but capable of movement – such as when the keys are in the ignition and the car is parked.